The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 A great deal of time has passed since the above writing.
 Additional trips to Germany were made, two HAAS FAMILY REUNIONS were held in Pine Grove, Ohio, where Peter and Fredericka are buried, and contact was made with Thiekens living on the tenant farm in Schmerheim, Germany.

 This family is the direct branch of our Fred Thieken and lives on the farm where Fred was born.
 The Thieken farm visited earlier is the Main Farm or owner farm.
-The tenant farm was purchased from the main farm three generations ago and has been operated continuously since that time.
+The tenant farm was purchased from the main farm three generations ago and has been operated continuously since then.

 This data was on my Haas website and recorded by Ray “Pete” Haas several years ago.
 Annegret added a great deal of family information to our site and explained that she is a descendant of Fred Thieken’s father.
-Ralph, my daughter Tracy and I, met Annegret at her home and spent an afternoon with her mother, father, and brother.
+Ralph, my daughter Tracy, and I met Annegret at her home and spent an afternoon with her mother, father, and brother.
 This was a very pleasant, interesting, and satisfying visit.
-Annegret was a graduate student at the University of Halle and soon after our visit obtained her Doctorate in Environmental Studies.
+Annegret was a graduate student at the University of Halle and, soon after our visit, obtained her Doctorate in Environmental Studies.

 The very first was a small farm on the Molbergen/ Schmerheim Road.
 We knocked on the door and were met by a young man who spoke some English.
 He told us that he knew of no one in his family who moved to America and telephoned his aunt to ask if she was aware of anyone.
 No connection!

 When we met with Annegret and her family to spend the afternoon, we were introduced to her brother, Heinrich!
 You guessed it!
 This was the same man who sent us to the main farm many years before.
-Annegret’s house was the very first place visited during our first trip and WAS the farm we were looking for.
+Annegret’s house was the very first place we visited during our first trip and WAS the farm we were looking for.

-The above writing mentions Eisfield Peter Haas born in 1824.
+The above writing mentions Eisfield Peter Haas, born in 1824.
 Since I discovered that this was not OUR PETER, I filed the research away and forgot about it.
-After several years I received an e-mail from Doctor Haas who lives in St. Louis inquiring about Peter Haas.
+After several years, I received an email from Doctor Haas, who lives in St. Louis, inquiring about Peter Haas.

-His information says that his ancestor is also Peter Haas who immigrated from Germany about the same time as our Peter.
-He said that his Haas family in America was involved in leather working trades as was the subject Peter and that my information on the Eisfeld Peter appeared to match his information.
+His information says that his ancestor is also Peter Haas, who immigrated from Germany about the same time as our Peter.
+He said that his Haas family in America was involved in leatherworking trades, as was the subject Peter, and that my information on the Eisfeld Peter appeared to match his information.

 I have yet to find Peter’s origin in Germany and will probably never do so as there seems to be no information available in this country to lead me to a specific place in Germany.
-Karlsruhe, Germany is the only lead I have and there are many Peter Haas there.
+Karlsruhe, Germany, is the only lead I have, and there are many Peter Haas there.

 Hi, my name is THOMAS HAAS JR, my DAD WAS THOMAS HAAS SR, MY DAD IS FROM CIN OHIO AND IM JUST WONDERING IF MAYBE IM RELATED TO ANY OF THE HAAS FAMILY??